jay-gleeson/jay-gleeson/README.md

   <img alt="Acrylic Drip Painting by Mathias Reding on Pexels" src="https://github.com/user-attachments/assets/5472eb46-7629-403e-8ba4-e25e387685c6" style="width:100%; height:auto;">
 </div>

-# Hi, I'm Jay! 🫶
+# Hi, I am Jay! 🫶
-I’m a second-year Computer Science student at Golden West College 🎓, focused on building a career in software development.
-I’m looking to contribute to the tech industry by working on projects that solve real-world problems.
+I am a second-year Computer Science student at Golden West College 🎓, focused on building a career in software development.
+I am looking to contribute to the tech industry by working on projects that solve real-world problems.
 Over the last two years, I’ve gained significant experience through coursework, personal projects, and campus involvement ✨.
-I’m experienced with programming languages like Python, Java, and C++, and I’ve worked with tools like Git, Visual Studio Code, and basic webdev technologies (HTML, CSS, JavaScript).
+I am experienced with programming languages like Python, Java, and C++, and I’ve worked with tools like Git, Visual Studio Code, and basic webdev technologies (HTML, CSS, JavaScript).
-I’m a highly motivated learner 🚀 who enjoys tackling new challenges and applying technology creatively to gather knowledge.
-My strengths lie in problem-solving, and I’m motivated to keep learning and improving my skills.
-Right now, I’m looking for opportunities, whether through internships, projects, or mentorship, that allow me to grow and contribute to real-world solutions.
+I am a highly motivated learner 🚀 who enjoys tackling new challenges and applying technology creatively to gather knowledge.
+My strengths lie in problem-solving, and I am motivated to keep learning and improving my skills.
+Right now, I am looking for opportunities, whether through internships, projects, or mentorship, that allow me to grow and contribute to real-world solutions.

 ## Website 🌐
 You're welcome to visit my website, deployed with Vercel.
 See: [site-azure-one.vercel.app](https://site-azure-one.vercel.app/).